-The potential effect of these laws and regulations on the SFCR varies considerably.
+The potential effect of these laws and regulations on the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report varies considerably.

-Firstly, the Company is subject to laws and regulations that directly affect the SFCR including financial reporting legislation (including related companies legislation), PRA Rules and Solvency II regulations, distributable profits legislation, and taxation legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related SFCR items.
+Firstly, the Company is subject to laws and regulations that directly affect the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report including financial reporting legislation

+(including related companies legislation), PRA Rules and Solvency II regulations, distributable profits legislation, and taxation legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related items in the information subject to audit in the Relevant Elements of Solvency and Financial Condition Report.

-Secondly, the Company is subject to many other laws and regulations where the consequences of noncompliance could have a material effect on amounts or disclosures in the SFCR, for instance through the imposition of fines or litigation or the loss of the Company's license to operate.
+Secondly, the Company is subject to many other laws and regulations where the consequences of non-compliance could have a material effect on amounts or disclosures in the information subject to audit in the Relevant Elements of the Solvency and Financial Condition Report, for instance through the imposition of fines or litigation or the loss of the Company's license to operate.
 We identified the following areas as those most likely to have such an effect: regulatory capital and liquidity requirements, conduct regulation and certain aspects of company legislation recognizing the financial and regulated nature of the Company's activities.
 Auditing standards limit the required audit procedures to identify non-compliance with these laws and regulations to enquiry of the directors and other management and inspection of regulatory and legal correspondence, if any.
 Therefore if a breach of operational regulations is not disclosed to us or evident from relevant correspondence, an audit will not detect that breach.